 The lodges that are available for summer are the Main Lodge.

-Did you know glaciers are found on every continent except Australia?
-These slow-moving rivers of ice cover 10 percent of...
+Did you know glaciers are found on every continent in the world except Australia?
+In fact, these slow-moving rivers of...